TammyDam/final_project/README.md

 ### Dependencies
 The `npm` dependencies included in `package.json` are:
 * babel-cli, babel-core, babel-node, babel-present-env for compiling ES6 JavaScript files

+We decided to incorporate ESlint for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.

+We also incorporated SQLite as a storage format for our contact form.
+We used it to retrieve data written in our contact form.

 ## Running The Application on Server